curl/everything-curl/usingcurl/telnet.md

 ## Debugging with TELNET

-The fact that TELNET is basically just a simple clear-text TCP connnection to the target host and port makes it somewhat useful to debug other protocols and services at times.
+The fact that TELNET is basically just a simple clear-text TCP connection to the target host and port makes it somewhat useful to debug other protocols and services at times.